 5. Show off your professionalism.

-If you haven’t done this already, use a system (such as Honeybook) to put all your business processes into place.
+If you haven’t done this already, use a system (such as HoneyBook, the CRM for small businesses) to put all your business processes into place.
 This puts you in a position to confidently tell your potential clients how often they will hear from you, the types of communication you will use, how and where they can sign contracts and pay fees, and so on.
 Explaining these processes to clients up front in a confident manner will help them believe that you are the pro that you claim to be, which will quiet any hesitation about paying your desired fee.